Simply LaKita

 • Medium Well 5 ½ minutes (150 degrees F.) seared outside 50% pink inside.

-cooked steak topped with butter in cast iron skillet with garlic cloves and thyme
+Overhead view of cooked steak in cast iron skillet topped with butter.

 Using tongs, remove the steak from the skillet and onto a plate or cutting board.
 Allow the meat to rest for at least 5 to 10 minutes before cutting.